Sports Grant Update

 The bulk of the money, however, will be spent on a `Climbing Log Tangle`, a free-standing construction of logs, netting and tyres.
 The benefits of climbing to the development of better co-ordination, agility and fitness are well documented.
 The clever design means that the whole construction will move with us to Thomas Hall in eighteen month time.
 It will become a feature of break and lunch times and also of games with the younger children for years to come.

-We are delighted to announce that the purchase of Thomas Hall was completed this morning (4th April 2014).
+We are delighted to announce that the purchase of Thomas Hall was completed on 4th April 2014.
 Planning permission was granted by Exeter City Council in March, so now it’s full steam ahead for work to start on building our new, permanent home in time for the 2015 autumn term.

 We are delighted to have this opportunity to breathe new life into this beautiful building and site.
 It will be a wonderful environment for children, with tremendous scope for us to develop those aspects of our curriculum that really come alive in the great outdoors.
 Experiential and practical education are an essential part of who we are.
 Gardening, green-wood turning, meteorology, food science and surveying are just some of the subjects that will thrive at Thomas Hall.